How to get a residence card if you applied before 16 April 2021

 Booking an appointment over the phone

-If you did not fill in an electronic application form when you applied for a residence permit, you must instead call your local police district to book an appointment.
+If you did not fill out an online application form when you applied for a residence permit, you must instead call your local police district to book an appointment.
 You cannot call UDI to book an appointment.

-What happens when you go to the police?
+What happens when I go to the police?

 The police will take your fingerprints and photo, and will then order your residence card.

-How long will it take until you get the card?
+How long will it take to get the card?

-It will take at least 20 working days from your appointment with the police until you receive the card in the post.
+It will take at least 20 working days from the date of your appointment with the police until you receive the card in the post.

-Please check that you are registered with the correct postal address and that your name is on your letter box.
-If not, the card will not reach you.
-If the card is lost in the mail, it will take another ten working days until you can get a new one.
+Please check that you are registered with the correct postal address and that your name is on your letterbox to ensure the card reaches you.
+If your card is lost in the mail, it will take another 10 working days to get a new one.

-If you are planning trips to abroad, you should therefore make sure there is plenty of time between your appointment with the police and your planned departure date.
+If you are planning any trips abroad, you should make sure there is plenty of time between your appointment with the police and your planned departure date.

 If you have not received your residence card by mail or if you have any questions about residence cards, you must contact the local police office where you applied for a residence card (external website).